starsite/SwiftFM/README.md

 Returns a `Bool`.
 For standard Swift (UIKit) apps, a good place to call this would be `applicationDidEnterBackground(_:)`.
 For SwiftUI apps, you should call it inside a `\.scenePhase.background` switch.

-The FileMaker Data API has a 500-session limit, so managing session tokens is especially important for larger deployments.
-If you don't delete your session token, it ~~will~~ _should_ expire 15 minutes after the last API call.
+FileMaker's Data API has a 500-session limit, so managing session tokens will be important for larger deployments.
+If you don't delete your session token, it ~~will~~ *should* expire 15 minutes after the last API call.
 Probably.
 But you should clean up after yourself and not assume this will happen. 🙂

 ```swift
 func deleteSession(token: String, completion: @escaping (Bool) -> Void) {